Rallying: Intercontinental rallying

 The quest for longer and tougher events saw the re-establishment of the intercontinental rallies beginning with the London–Sydney Marathon held in 1968.
 The rally trekked across Europe, the Middle-East and the sub-continent before boarding a ship in Bombay to arrive in Fremantle eight days later before the final push across Australia to Sydney.
 It attracted over 100 crews including a number of works teams and top drivers; it was won by the Hillman Hunter of Andrew Cowan/Brian Coyle/Colin Malkin.
 The huge success of this event saw the creation of the World Cup Rallies, linked to Association Football's FIFA World Cup.
 The first was the 1970 London to Mexico World Cup Rally which saw competitors travel from London eastwards across to Bulgaria before turning westwards on a more southerly route before boarding a ship in Lisbon.
 Disembarking in Rio de Janeiro the route travelled southward into Argentina before turning northwards along the western coast of South America before arriving in Mexico City.
 The Ford Escort of Hannu Mikkola and Gunnar Palm won.
 These were followed in 1974 by the London-Sahara-Munich World Cup Rally, and in 1977 by the Singapore Airlines London-Sydney Rally.

-The 1974 London-Sahara-Munich World Cup Rally followed four years later.
-The rally travelled southwards into Africa but a navigational error saw most of the rally become lost in Algerian desert.
-Eventually only seven teams reached the southernmost point of the rally in Nigeria with five teams making it back to West Germany having driven all legs and only the winning team completing the full distance.
-This, coupled with the economic climate of the 1970s the heat went out of intercontinental rallying after a second London–Sydney Marathon in 1977.
-The concept was revived in 1979 for the inaugural Paris-Dakar Rally.
-The success of the Dakar would eventually see intercontinental rallying recognised as its own discipline; the Rally Raid.